At GPT In 2018:

 - C-grade recovery is for processes that have a one-off end of life re-use that does not meet GPT’s closed loop objective; for example, Organic growth medium (OGM) from a mixed source waste that is produced in an alternate waste treatment facility or mine site rehabilitation.
 It may only be allowable to apply the product once.

-The 2017 targets are outlined below.
+The past year's targets are outlined below.
 Note that improvements in data validation continued to improve, excluding poor quality recycling data previously reported.

 Performance, Based on Outcomes